New Shepard: New Shepard 3

 New Shepard 3 (NS3), also called "Tail 3", along with capsule RSS H. G. Wells, was modified for increased reusability and improved thermal protection; it included a redesigned propulsion module and the inclusion of new access panels for more rapid servicing and improved thermal protection.
 NS3 was the third propulsion module built.
 It was completed and shipped to the launch site by September 2017, although parts of it had been built as early as March 2016.
 Flight tests began in 2017 and continued into 2019.
 The new Crew Capsule 2.0, featuring windows, was integrated to the NS3.
-NS3 was only ever be used to fly cargo; no passengers were carried (as was originally planned for NS3).
+NS3 was only ever used to fly cargo; no passengers were carried (as was originally planned for NS3).

 Its initial flight test occurred on December 12, 2017.
 This was the first flight flown under the regulatory regime of a launch license granted by the FAA.
 Previous test flights had flown under an experimental permit, which did not allow Blue Origin to carry cargo for which it was paid for commercially.
 This made the flight of NS3 the first revenue flight for payloads, and it carried 12 experiments on the flight, as well as a test dummy given the moniker "Mannequin Skywalker".

 Since the maiden flight, "Blue Origin has been making updates to the vehicle ... intended primarily to improve operability rather than performance or reliability.
 Those upgrades took longer than expected" leading to a several-month gap in test flights.
 The second test flight took place on April 29, 2018.
 The 10th overall New Shepard flight, and the fourth NS3 flight, had originally been planned for December 2018, but was delayed due to "ground infrastructure issues".
 Following a diagnostics of the initial issue, Blue Origin rescheduled the launch for early 2019, after discovering "additional systems" that needed repairs as well.
 The flight launched on January 23, 2019, and successfully flew to space with a maximum altitude of 106.9 km.
 It has been used to test SPLICE ("Safe and Precise Landing – Integrated Capabilities Evolution"), a NASA lunar landing technology demonstration, on two separate flights in October 2020 (NS-13) and August 2021 (NS-17).

 New Shepard 3 rocket was destroyed during the NS-23 mission once it impacted the ground on September 12, 2022, after a rocket engine anomaly led to the activation of the in-flight abort system.
 The capsule made a successful landing under parachutes.
 This was the ninth flight of NS3, and the flight was not carrying any people on board.